plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/validation_system.md

-# Validation System Implementation
+# Validation System Implementation Plan - DuskNetAI

+**Status: Design Complete - Implementation & Testing IN PROGRESS (Revised Aug 6, 2025)**

+**Note:** While the design details for the Funding Rate Validator and Position Reconciliation system are outlined below, critic feedback mandates that **rigorous implementation completion, integration testing (with Strategy/Execution layers/APIs/PT), and failure scenario testing** are the critical next steps.
+These systems are not considered complete or reliable until proven through these tests.

-## Overview
+## 1. Overview

-Based on the Gemini critic feedback, we're implementing a comprehensive validation system for both funding rate calculations and position tracking.
-This document outlines the implementation of these crucial safety features.
+This document details the implementation plan for the Validation System within the DuskNetAI project.
+This system serves as a crucial safety net, ensuring the integrity of data and the consistency of state across different components and external exchanges.
+It comprises two main subsystems: the `FundingRateValidator` and the `PositionReconciliationSystem`.

 ## Architecture